22 Personal Finance Mistakes Keeping You From Saving More

 You Don’t Have a Budget

-Money leaks happen everywhere, eating out, subscriptions, impulse buys, and without a budget, those leaks never get plugged.
-A budget isn’t about restricting spending, it’s about telling your money where to go instead of wondering where it went.
+A budget isn’t about restriction; it’s about control.
+The best way to save money is by telling your cash where to go instead of wondering where it went.

-It could be an app, a spreadsheet, or an old-school notebook, tracking every dollar gives you control.
-The goal isn’t to feel deprived, it’s to stop being broke.
+You could use an app, a spreadsheet, or a notebook, tracking every dollar gives you clarity.
+You won’t feel deprived, you’ll finally stop being broke.

-Even setting aside ten bucks per paycheck is better than nothing because momentum matters.
+Even setting aside ten bucks per paycheck builds momentum.
 The goal isn’t just to make ends meet, it’s to get ahead.

 Not Paying Yourself First